Announcing the First Publication from the Friends of the Ixchel Museum

 Images of Indigenous Guatemala / Rostros de la Guatemala Indigena

 A stunning set of field photographs by Anne Girard de Marroquin, the museum’s long-time Director of the Photographic Archive.
 20 black and white and 100 color images.
 All proceeds will be donated to the Museo Ixchel (2012). $35/each plus S&H. (detailed description in Friends Bulletin June 2012)

 Additional Museo publications are usually available at US-based lectures and exhibits by the Friends of the Ixchel Museum, but are not sold by mail.

-An annual calendar is sometimes offered… if interested, please let us know by e-mail email@example.com.
+An annual calendar is sometimes offered… if interested, contact us by clicking here.

 Click here for a complete list of Museo Ixchel publications (Please note – their items are not offered for sale via the Friends of the Ixchel Museum).